nedbat/coveragepy/doc/contributing.rst

 .. minimum of PYVERSIONS:

 #.
-(Optional, but recommended) Create a Python 3.7 virtualenv to work in,
-    and activate it.
+Create a Python 3.7 virtualenv to work in, and activate it.

 #.
 Clone the repository::